kubedb/website/content/docs/v2024.8.21/guides/kafka/concepts/connector.md

 ## Next Steps

-- Learn how to use KubeDB to run a Apache Kafka cluster [here](/docs/v2024.8.21/guides/kafka/quickstart/overview/kafka/).
+- Learn how to use KubeDB to run Apache Kafka cluster [here](/docs/v2024.8.21/guides/kafka/quickstart/kafka/).
-- Learn how to use KubeDB to run a Apache Kafka Connect cluster [here](/docs/v2024.8.21/guides/kafka/quickstart/overview/connectcluster/).
+- Learn how to use KubeDB to run Apache Kafka Connect cluster [here](/docs/v2024.8.21/guides/kafka/connectcluster/overview).
 - Detail concepts of [KafkaConnectorVersion object](/docs/v2024.8.21/guides/kafka/concepts/kafkaconnectorversion).
 - Learn to use KubeDB managed Kafka objects using [CLIs](/docs/v2024.8.21/guides/kafka/cli/cli).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/v2024.8.21/CONTRIBUTING).